What you need to know

 Higher taxes on high super balances

 The so-called ‘better targeted’ super legislation is yet to become law.
-The re-election of the Albanese Government means this legislation is likely to be fast-forwarded to come into effect in this coming financial year (2025-26).
-The increased tax of 30% (up from 15%) will apply to super balances in excess of $3 million, but it is likely the legislation will be modified to include some indexation if the Albanese Government depends upon cross-party support to get the bill through the Senate.
+The re-election of the Albanese Government means this legislation may be fast-forwarded to come into effect in this coming financial year (2025-26).
+The proposed increased tax would mean an additional 15% tax is levied on part of the earnings of super balances in excess of $3 million, but it is possible the legislation will be modified to include some indexation if the Albanese Government depends upon cross-party support to get the bill through the Senate.
 Again, we will report on this change as soon as any legislation is passed.

 How to plan ahead